 A thread experiences numerous phases in the life cycle.
 Such as, a thread comes into the world, started out, runs, and after that passes away.
 The subsequent diagram explains the complete life cycle of the thread.

 - Thread Constructor produces a thread through a new state.

 - Calling begin the method in Thread can make it through the runnable state.

-- Thread Scheduler concerning Java runs that thread when the processor receives.
+- Thread Scheduler concerning Java runs that thread when the processor receives it.

-- When thread would go to a blocked state, it is going to run yet again because it comes back to a runnable state.
+- When the thread goes to a blocked state, it will run yet again because it comes back to a runnable state.

-- If the wait method is referred to as thread would go to waiting for the state, it would go to runnable state soon after it will become notification throughout the Inform as well as a notify all method.
+- If the wait method is referred to as thread would go to waiting for the state, it will go to a runnable state soon after it becomes notification throughout the Inform and a notify all method.

 What is Thread?

 A thread is defined at the Operating System level.
-And the Java language, as well as all the other languages, uses, leverages, the service that is given by the Operating System.
-From the developer’s point of view, a thread is a set of instructions that we are going to write our application, and execute in a certain way.
+And the Java language, as well as all the other languages, uses leverages the service that the Operating System gives.
+From the developer’s point of view, a thread is a set of instructions that we are going to write our application and execute in a certain way.
 An application itself can be composed of several threads.
 Different threads can be executed at the same time.
 The JVM (Java Virtual Machine) works with several threads.
 There are threads for the garbage collection.
 There are threads for the Just in Time Compiler and other technical threads.

 States of Thread Life Cycle in Java